kamillionlabs/hateoflux-documentation/index.md

 ## Core Components

-hateoflux provides two primary wrappers to manage your resources effectively:
+hateoflux provides several components to manage your resources effectively:

+### Resource Wrappers
+Resource wrappers enhance resources with HAL elements to ensure they adhere to HAL standards:
 * **`HalResourceWrapper`**: Wraps individual resources, adding essential hypermedia links and optional embedded secondary resources.
 * **`HalListWrapper`**: Wraps collections of resources, handling pagination metadata and navigation links automatically.

-These wrappers ensure that your domain models remain clean and focused, while hateoflux manages the hypermedia aspects.
+### Response Types
+hateoflux provides a standardized, reactive, and convenient way for controller methods to return HAL responses.
+They include an HTTP status, optional HTTP headers, and implement the `ReactiveResponseEntity` interface.
+They wrap specific resource types as follows:
+* **`HalResourceResponse`**: Contains a `Mono` of  `HalResourceWrapper` for a single resources.
+* **`HalMultiResourceResponse`**: Contains a `Flux` of `HalResourceWrapper`s for a stream of multiple resources.
+* **`HalListResponse`**: Contains a `HalListWrapper` for returning collections of resources with pagination support.

 ## Assemblers